The Scott model of PCF in univalent type theory: Partiality, constructively

-In this section we show that lifting may be regarded as a free construction.
-This result should be compared to \cite[Theorem 5]{AltenkirchDanielssonKraus2017}, where Altenkirch et al.\ exhibit their QIIT as the free $\omega$-cpo with a least element (cf.\ \cref{sec:relatedwork}).
+\begin{remark} We remark that lifting may be regarded as a free construction, in more than one way in fact.
+This result should be compared to \cite[Theorem~5]{AltenkirchDanielssonKraus2017}, where Altenkirch et al.\ exhibit their QIIT as the free $\omega$-cpo with a least element (cf.\ Section~\ref{sec:relatedwork}).

-\begin{definition} Let us call a poset \emph{subsingleton complete} if it has least upper bounds of proposition (subsingleton) indexed families. \end{definition}

-\begin{definition} Let $\subscompcat$ be the category whose objects are subsingleton complete posets with a least element and whose morphisms are monotone maps that preserve proposition indexed suprema. \end{definition}

-\begin{theorem} If $X$ is a set, then $(\lift(X),\sqsubseteq)$ is a subsingleton complete poset with a least~element. \end{theorem} \begin{proof} We have already seen that $(\lift(X),\sqsubseteq)$ is a poset with a least element.
-Let $u~:~P~\to~\lift(X)$ be a proposition indexed family.
-It is straightforward to verify that the least upper bound of $u$ is given by